 Data comprise the foundational components of stock assessment models.
-The decision 607 to include or exclude particular data sources in an assessment model depends on many 608 factors.
-These factors often include, but are not limited to, the way in which data were 609 collected (e.g., measurement method and consistency); the spatial and temporal coverage of 610 the data; the quantity of data available per desired sampling unit; the representativeness 611 of the data to inform the modeled processes of importance; timing of when the data were 612 provided; limitations imposed by the Terms of Reference; and the presence of an avenue 613 for the inclusion of the data in the assessment model.
-Attributes associated with a data 614 source can change through time, as can the applicability of the data source when different 615 modeling approaches are explored (e.g., stock structure or time-varying processes).
-Therefore, 616 the specific data sources included or excluded from this assessment should not necessarily 617 constrain the selection of data sources applicable to future stock assessments for copper 618 rockfish.
-Even if a data source is not directly used in the stock assessment it may provide 619 valuable insights into biology, fishery behavior, or localized dynamics.
-620 assessment model.
-Descriptions of each data source included in the model (Figure 4) and 622 sources that were explored but not included in the base model are provided below.
-A map of 623 the available fishery-dependent data considered and the expected range of copper rockfish by 624 CDFW blocks is in Figure 5.
-Data that were excluded from the base model were excluded 625 only after being explicitly explored during the development of this stock assessment and 626 found to be inappropriate for use or had not changed since their past exploration in a previous 627 copper rockfish stock assessment when they were not used.
-In some cases, the inclusion of 628 excluded data sources was explored through sensitivity analyses (see Section 3).
-629
+The decision to include or exclude particular data sources in an assessment model depends on many factors.
+These factors often include, but are not limited to, the way in which data were collected (e.g., measurement method and consistency); the spatial and temporal coverage of the data; the quantity of data available per desired sampling unit; the representativeness of the data to inform the modeled processes of importance; timing of when the data were provided; limitations imposed by the Terms of Reference; and the presence of an avenue for the inclusion of the data in the assessment model.
+Attributes associated with a data source can change through time, as can the applicability of the data source when different modeling approaches are explored (e.g., stock structure or time-varying processes).
+Therefore, the specific data sources included or excluded from this assessment should not necessarily constrain the selection of data source applicable to future stock assessments for copper rockfish.
+Even if a data source is not directly used in the stock assessment it may provide valuable insights into biology, fishery behavior, or localized dynamics.

+Data from a wide range of programs were available for possible inclusion in the current assessment model.
+Descriptions of each data source included in the model (Figure 4) and sources that were explored but not included in the base model are provided below.
+A map of the available fishery-dependent data considered and the expected range of copper rockfish by CDFW blocks is in Figure 5.
+Data that were excluded from the base model were excluded only after being explicitly explored during the development of this stock assessment and found to be inappropriate for use or had not changed since their past exploration in a previous copper rockfish stock assessment when they were not used.
+In some cases, the inclusion of excluded data sources was explored through sensitivity analyses (see Section 3).